thakremansi45-collab/Ai-project-/README.md

 the mainly use for everytime this is most important think of today's generation ai is not ai is use for daily routine life...

+this ai help to daily life mainly school office place and everywhere...

+i explain project in few lines thank you so much..

+name:- mansi thakre
+roll:- D-15
+branch:-CSE